The Admirable Crichton: Act One

-Act one is set in Loam Hall, the household of the Earl of Loam, a British peer, with Crichton being his butler.
-Loam considers the class divisions in British society to be artificial.
-He promotes his views during tea parties, where servants mingle with his aristocratic guests, to the embarrassment of all.
+The first act is set in Loam Hall, the country house of the Earl of Loam, a British peer.
+Crichton is his butler.
+Loam believes the class divisions in British society are artificial and undesirable.
+He promotes his views during monthly tea parties, where servants mingle with his aristocratic guests, to the embarrassment of all.
 Crichton particularly disapproves, considering the class system to be "the natural outcome of a civilised society".